MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/development/Enabling-OpenId-Connect-with-AD-FS-2016.md

 ![AD FS OpenID](media/Enabling-OpenId-Connect-with-AD-FS-2016/AD_FS_OpenID_12.PNG)

 You will be re-directed to the AD FS sign-in page.
 Go ahead and sign in.

+>[!NOTE}
+>If you are developing on a machine that is not the ad fs server, you may receive an error after clicking on sign in.
+To resolve this, import the ad fs certificate and place it in the Trusted root store for the local machine on which you are developing.

 ![AD FS OpenID](media/Enabling-OpenId-Connect-with-AD-FS-2016/AD_FS_OpenID_13.PNG)